aldopando/BellabeatCaseStudy/README.md

 Query.

+	SELECT
+	  Id,
+	  TIMESTAMP_TRUNC(activityMinute, HOUR) AS activityHour,
+	  SUM(Intensity) AS TotalIntensity,
+	  ROUND(AVG(Intensity), 1) AS AverageIntensity,
+	  COUNTIF(Intensity = 0) AS SedentaryMinutes,
+	  COUNTIF(Intensity = 1) AS LightlyActiveMinutes,
+	  COUNTIF(Intensity = 2) AS FairlyActiveMinutes,
+	  COUNTIF(Intensity = 3) AS VeryActiveMinutes

+	FROM (
+	  SELECT
+	    Id,
+	    PARSE_TIMESTAMP('%m/%d/%Y%I:%M:%S %p', ActivityMinute) AS activityMinute,
+	    Intensity

+	  FROM `analysisbellabeat246.FitabaseData_20160312_20160411.minuteIntensitiesNarrow`
+	)

+	GROUP BY Id, activityHour

 I saved the results as a new table called `hourlyIntensities_complete` in this dataset.

 **FitabaseData_20160412_20160512 dataset**

 Query.

+	SELECT
+	  Id,
+	  TIMESTAMP_TRUNC(activityMinute, HOUR) AS activityHour,
+	  SUM(Intensity) AS TotalIntensity,
+	  ROUND(AVG(Intensity), 1) AS AverageIntensity,
+	  COUNTIF(Intensity = 0) AS SedentaryMinutes,
+	  COUNTIF(Intensity = 1) AS LightlyActiveMinutes,
+	  COUNTIF(Intensity = 2) AS FairlyActiveMinutes,
+	  COUNTIF(Intensity = 3) AS VeryActiveMinutes

+	FROM (
+	  SELECT
+	    Id,
+	    PARSE_TIMESTAMP('%m/%d/%Y%I:%M:%S %p', ActivityMinute) AS activityMinute,
+	    Intensity

+	  FROM `analysisbellabeat246.FitabaseData_20160412_20160512.minuteIntensitiesNarrow_secondPeriod`
+	)

+	GROUP BY Id, activityHour

+I saved the results as a new table called `hourlyIntensities_secondPeriod_complete` in this dataset.

 15. I merged the next tables from the two datasets to get the new merged tables.
 [Here](https://github.com/aldopando/BellabeatCaseStudy/blob/main/Merging.md#merging-tables) you will find the file with the queries performed to merge the tables.
 05/31/2025